-We report net patient service revenue at the estimated net realizable amounts from patients and third-party payors and others for services rendered.
-We have agreements with third-party payors that provide for payments to us at amounts different from our established rates.
+We report net patient service revenue at the estimated net realizable amounts from patients and third-party payers and others for services rendered.
+We have agreements with third-party payers that provide for payments to us at amounts different from our established rates.
 Payment arrangements include prospectively determined rates per discharge, reimbursed costs, discounted charges and per diem payments.
-Estimates of contractual allowances under managed care plans are based upon the payment terms specified in the related contractual agreements.
+Estimates of contractual allowances, which represent explicit price concessions under ASC 606, under managed care plans are based upon the payment terms specified in the related contractual agreements.
 We closely monitor our historical collection rates, as well as changes in applicable laws, rules and regulations and contract terms, to assure that provisions are made using the most accurate information available.
-However, due to the complexities involved in these estimations, actual payments from payors may be different from the amounts we estimate and record.
+However, due to the complexities involved in these estimations, actual payments from payers may be different from the amounts we estimate and record..

 We estimate our Medicare and Medicaid revenues using the latest available financial information, patient utilization data, government provided data and in accordance with applicable Medicare and Medicaid payment rules and regulations.
 The laws and regulations governing the Medicare and Medicaid programs are extremely complex and subject to interpretation and as a result, there is at least a reasonable possibility that recorded estimates will change by material amounts in the near term.
 Certain types of payments by the Medicare program and state Medicaid programs (e.g. Medicare Disproportionate Share Hospital, Medicare Allowable Bad Debts and Inpatient Psychiatric Services) are subject to retroactive adjustment in future periods as a result of administrative review and audit and our estimates may vary from the final settlements.
 Such amounts are included in accounts receivable, net, on our Consolidated Balance Sheets.
-The vast majority of the net revenues generated at our behavioral health facilities located in the United Kingdom are derived from government based payors.
-The funding of both federal Medicare and state Medicaid programs, and the government based payor programs in the United Kingdom, are subject to legislative and regulatory changes.
-As such, we cannot provide any assurance that future legislation and regulations, if enacted, will not have a material impact on our future government based reimbursements.
-Adjustments related to the final settlement of these retrospectively determined amounts did not materially impact our results in 2017, 2016 and 2015.
-We provide care to patients who meet certain financial or economic criteria without charge or at amounts substantially less than our established rates.
-Because we do not pursue collection of amounts determined to qualify as charity care, they are not reported in net revenues or in accounts receivable, net.
-See additional disclosure below in Charity Care, Uninsured Discounts and Provision for Doubtful Accounts for our estimated uncompensated care pr
+The funding of both federal Medicare and state Medicaid programs are subject to legislative and regulatory changes.
+As such, we cannot provide any assurance that future legislation and regulations, if enacted, will not have a material impact on our future Medicare and Medicaid reimbursements.
+Adjustments related to the final settlement of these retrospectively determined amounts did not materially impact our results in 2018, 2017 or 2016.
+If it were to occur, each 1% adjustment to our estimated net Medicare revenues that are subject to retrospective review and settlement as of December 31, 2018, would change our after-tax net income by approximately \$1 million.